 Netflix statistics show that the company produced around 2,769 hours of original content.
 About 80.15% of that falls under the category of exclusive materials in comparison to 2018.
 To give you perspective, the amount of content produced in 2018 and 2019 surpasses all content released between 2012 and 2017 by two times.

 These were the results of the survey conducted on a sample of 1,277 people in 2019.
-Based on that data, Netflix subscribers and those who use other providers considered streaming much more entertaining than cable.
+According to these Netflix vs cable statistics, Netflix subscribers and those who use other providers considered streaming much more entertaining than cable.
 On the other hand, only 18% of the people from the same group preferred cable.
 Approximately 65.6% of TV cable subscribers agree that online streaming is more fun, while only 34.4% considered the same for cable.

 This is the largest number of subscribers the platform had globally in this period.
 Brazil and the UK are the next two big aggregators of Netflix subscriptions, boasting 17.9 million and about 16.7 million users, respectively.
 Other popular destinations for Netflix include Mexico (8.1 million), France (8.6 million), Canada (7.9 million), and Germany (8.2 million).